One Ayala: Mall and transport hub

+SPACE at One Ayala has four trade halls and six function rooms.
+It is also the first venue under the SPACE brand.

 In addition, the mall is equipped with other environmental features such as all-LED lighting, fresh air ducts, and multi-gas testing devices.

 Office towers

-One Ayala has three office towers, all PEZA-registered and developed by Ayala Land Offices.
+One Ayala has three office towers, collectively known as the One Ayala BPO Towers or One Ayala Avenue Corporate Center.
+All towers are PEZA-registered and developed by Ayala Land Offices.

 One Ayala East Tower, also known as One Ayala Tower 1 and OAA BPO Tower 1, has 21 floors.
 Situated closer to EDSA, it notably hosts the Philippine headquarters of Microsoft, which moved from 6750 Ayala Avenue in 2022, and the Makati office of ING Hubs Philippines.
 On the other hand, One Ayala West Tower, also known as One Ayala Tower 2 and OAA BPO Tower 2, has 29 floors.
 It notably hosts the Makati office of Optum Global Solutions Philippines.
 Both East and West Towers are situated at the Ayala Avenue side of the development, with a combined space of 85000 m2 and a total GLA of 70,995 m2.

-One Ayala South Tower is located at the Courtyard Drive side of the development, with a GLA of 12000 or 13230.4 m2.
+One Ayala South Tower is located at the Courtyard Drive side of the development and has 19 floors with a GLA of 12000 or 13230.4 m2.
 It was opened in 2024.